Thank you for subscribing

 Bladeless fans

 These futuristic-looking fans have hidden blades that draw in and push out air to create a breeze.
 The lack of visible blades means that they are easy to clean and safer if you have young children in the house.
-They may be less effective at airflow, however, and make more noise than a pedestal or ceiling fan.
+However, the airflow may be inefficient and the appliance may make more noise than a pedestal or ceiling fan.

-• Unit cost: High-end brand-name versions can cost as much as $500 or more to buy, but you can pick up a lesser-known brand for as little as $69.
+• Unit cost: High-end brand-name versions can cost as much as $500 or more, but you may be able to find a lesser-known brand for as little as $69.

-• Running cost: Bladeless fan running costs will be similar to a pedestal or desk fan.
+• Running cost: Similar to a pedestal or desk fan.

 • Best suited for: Those with young children, or those who prefer the clean lines of a bladeless device.